indieweb/blank-gh-site/help.md

 # Using Thimble
 ##What is Thimble?
-##How do you create a project?
+##How do I create a project?
-##How do you save a project?
+##How do I save a project?
-##How do you publish a project?
+##How do I publish a project?
-##How do you remix a project?
+##How do I remix a project?
+##How do I upload a project?
+##How do I export a project
-##Who owns your project?
+##Who owns my project?
-##How do you navigate Thimble?
+##How do I navigate Thimble?
+##Can Thimble highlight my live changes?
-##How do you use the Tutorial Feature?
+##How do I use the Tutorial Feature?
+##How can I use Thimble to find out how code works?
+Talk about the inspector mode.
+##How do I learn how everything works?
+Mainly my playing and trying out our projects.
+Define and discuss inline docs.
+##How do I add an image to a project?
+Link to the Make-a-meme project.
+##How do I upload an image?
+##How do I take a selfie?
+Link to a basic tutorial project.
+##How do I use the inline editor?
 ##How do I switch between desktop and mobile view?
 ##Can I change the color of the Thimble editor?
-##Can Thimble highlight my live changes?
-##How can I use Thimble to find out what code does??
 ##Can I turn off javascript?